KeisGSmit/5IngredientFoods/README.md

      able to incorporate a voting system to rate the most helpful comments and to permanently show each comment to the correct url.
         - this leads to another issue: how do I prevent a user voting more than once?
+        - another issue is that many users using the app are just visitors and will not ant to sign up to this system
     - This means another database needs to be established.

 - I believe the comment section should not be included.
 This is to be disccused in the future in greater detail